edkreuk/FMD_FRAMEWORK/FMD_Datamodel.md

 | Name                | varchar(100)       | NOT NULL                           |             |

 #### Pipeline
 Table to store the Pipelines per workspace, during the initial setup all pipelines are added by default.
-Currently  the table is not used in any of the processes in the FMD_Framework
+Currently, this table is not used in any processes within the FMD Framework.
 | Column Name         | Data Type          | Constraints                        | Description |
 |---------------------|--------------------|------------------------------------|-------------|
 | PipelineId          | int                | PRIMARY KEY, IDENTITY(1,1)         |             |